 While in Japan, he hiked and camped on Shikoku.
 He met Zoe Wilson in Japan and decided to live with her in London, where he attended law school.

 While in law school, he started working at Itchy Feet, an outdoor clothing and gear store, and from there learned about another company that has several indoor climbing walls.
 Cole began teaching customers the basics of climbing.
 Soon Cole was climbing again, on the cliffs along the English Channel, in Wales and in the Italian Alps near Lake Garda.

 Having finished law school, Cole was operations manager for High Sports Group, Ltd., managing its seven climbing walls in London.
 Zoe was manager of marketing and communications for AlphaSights.
 In October 2013, they left England, and spent several months trekking in Nepal and India before relocating in southwest Missouri sometime in the spring of 2014.
-Now Cole and Zoe are considering a move to the western US sometime in early 2015.
+In April 2015, Cole and Zoe moved to Alaska.